inthewaves/kotlin-signald/README.md

 ### Client

-The `client` module has support for connecting to the UNIX socket and (de)serializing responses and requests.
+The `client` module has support for connecting to the UNIX socket, as well as providing a simplified client API (the `Signal` class implementing the `SignaldClient` interface).

 Ensure that signald is running and that the socket is available.
 The default socket paths of `$XDG_RUNTIME_DIR/signald/signald.sock` and `/var/run/signald/signald.sock` will be tested if an explicit socket path is